mit-submit/submit-users-guide/source/program.rst

 Containers are becoming commonplace in scientific workflows.
 SubMIT offers access to containers through Singularity and Podman (an alternative to Docker).
 This section will give a short example on how to enter into a singularity container to run your framework.
 For more information on dockers see the `docker engine site <https://docs.docker.com/engine/reference/commandline/build/>`_.

 A comprehensive tutorial on how to set up containers and singularity images is presented `here <https://submit.mit.edu/submit-users-guide/tutorials/tutorial_3.html>`_.
-Here, only general information and overview is presented.
+Here, only general information and an overview are presented.

-# TODO continue from here

 Podman
 ~~~~~~

-SubMIT will be using Podman instead of Docker on all machines.
-For users who have been using Docker, you can run on Podman images created with Docker.
-You can run familiar commands, such as ``pull``, ``push``, ``build``, ``commit``, ``tag``, etc. with Podman
+SubMIT uses Podman on all machines.
+For users who have been using or are familiar with Docker, you can run on Podman images created with Docker.
+You can also run familiar Docker commands, such as ``pull``, ``push``, ``build``, ``commit``, ``tag``, etc. with Podman.

 All SubMIT users have access to build containers.
-You can start by finding instructions through your packages dockerhub or by downloading the code and building the image.
+You can start by finding instructions through your package's DockerHub or by downloading the code and building the image.

 .. code-block:: sh

      podman build -t local/docker_name .

-You can then run the docker like below.
+You can then run the docker,

 .. code-block:: sh